 Essentially, there once was an incredibly popular slot machine which gave out ‘bonus spins’ at regular intervals during play, and those of us who were actually paying attention knew almost exactly when these bonus rounds would come.
-As for those who weren’t paying attention–well, they were the ones that paid off my 4 years worth of student loans and then some.
+As for those who weren’t paying attention–well, they were the ones that with help from the CC Bank paid off my 4 years worth of student loans with and then some.
 Back then, people would actually get up quite frequently from their machines right before the thing was just about to give out its bonus.
 That was when we (those who paid attention) would swoop in and reap all the rewards (the bonus rounds were quite lucrative, sometimes yielding well over $100 per round).
 After the bonuses were done, we’d simply just cash out and then wait for the next batch of poor suckers to jump in and play until the machines were ready to pay out again, and the best part of it all was that there were a total of 8 machines in one location to ‘mine’ from.
 Guaranteed money?

 Absolutely–and if you should be lucky enough now to find an oblivious gambler who just finished pumping his entire bankroll into an ‘Indiana Jones’ slot machine, only to get up while the ‘Sankara Stone’ or ‘Golden Idol’ indicator is blinking furiously above his/her head, then at all costs, get on that machine!
 Unfortunately for me though (and numerous other B.C. residents), that money train left our station a long time ago.